 3. Learn Situational Leadership

 This is a must-have leadership skill for any manager.
-Basically, situational leadership is a model for figuring out how to manage each employee, depending on how much direction they need.
+Situational leadership is a model for figuring out how to manage each employee, depending on how much direction they need.

 4. Get to Really Know Your Employees